Behaviour

 • Home Modifications: Use non-slip rugs on laminate or tile floors.
 Provide a thick, orthopaedic bed away from draughts.
 Use ramps to help them into the car or onto the sofa.

-• Controlled Exercise: Gentle, consistent exercise is better than sporadic, high-impact running.
+• Controlled Exercise: Gentle, regular exercise is better than sporadic, high-impact running.
 Short, regular lead walks (little and often) help maintain muscle mass without over-stressing the joints.
 Hydrotherapy (swimming) is also an excellent, low-impact option.

 Key Takeaway: Home care for arthritis involves weight management, gentle exercise, and simple home modifications like non-slip rugs and ramps.